NilsRo/HotWaterRecirculatingPump/README.md

    1. publish the following topics (folder structure can be changed):
       * "ww/ht/dhw_Tflow_measured": out temperature of the warm water
       * "ww/ht/dhw_Treturn": return temperature of the warm water circulation
+      * "ww/ht/dhw_Tdelta": difference detected in the 5s time window
       * "ww/ht/Tint": system internal temperature
       * "ww/ht/dhw_pump_circulation": pump is running or not
+      * "ww/ht/dhw_valve_opened": valve is currently open (true/false)
+      * "ww/ht/dhw_valve_sec_opened": how many seconds the valve has been open
+      * "ww/ht/dhw_valve_sec_to_refill": seconds until a refill was neccessary.
+Could be used for alerting purposes if there is a leakage.
+      * "ww/ht/dhw_valve_pressure_avg": average system pressure value
       * "ww/ht/status": availability of the system is connected to mqtt broker (Online) or not (Offline)
+      * "ww/ht/wifi": wifi related infos like signal quality
       * "ww/ht/sysinfo": status of the system showing the actual mode as Json
         * mode
           * auto - automatic mode